olafurpg/sbt-docusaurus/docs/installation.md

 successful merge into master and on tag push.
 There are many ways to do this, but I recommend using Travis
 ["build stages"](https://docs.travis-ci.com/user/build-stages/).
-It's not necessary to use build stages but they make it easy to avoid publishing the same module multiple times from parallel jobs.
+It's not necessary to use build stages but they make it easy to avoid publishing the website multiple times from parallel jobs.
 Define the `test` and `release` build stages

 ```yml